jhudsl/OLD_Cancer_informatics_for_PIs/docs/03-computing.md

 A [graphical interface](https://www.omnisci.com/technical-glossary/graphical-user-interface) or graphical user interface or GUI, allows for users to choose functions to perform by interacting with visual representations.
 They have a "user-centered" design that creates a visual environment where users can for example click on tabs, boxes, or icons for to perform functions.

-Galaxy offers a graphical interface for performing analyses and tasks.
+[Galaxy](https://usegalaxy.org/) offers a graphical interface for performing analyses and tasks.
 For example in the following image we show a graphical interface for joining two files:

 ![](images/Galaxy.png)

 A [command line interface](https://searchwindowsserver.techtarget.com/definition/command-line-interface-CLI) (also known as a character interface) allows for software functions to be performed by specifying through commands written in text.
-This typically offers more granular control than a graphical interface, but command line interfaces are often less user friendly, as they require that the user know the correct commands to use.
+This typically offers more control than a graphical interface, however command line interfaces are often less user friendly as they require that the user know the correct commands to use.

 For example, one could perform functions in R using Bioconductor packages such as [Biostrings](https://bioconductor.org/packages/release/bioc/html/Biostrings.html) with a command line interface:

 ![](images/Biostrings.png)

-A situation where you might use both a command line interface and a graphical interface, is using RStudio to performan analysis in R with Bioconductor packages.
+A situation where you might use both a command line interface and a graphical interface, is using [RStudio](https://en.wikipedia.org/wiki/RStudio) to perform an analysis in R with Bioconductor packages.
+[RStudio](https://en.wikipedia.org/wiki/RStudio)  is what is called an IDE or an [integrated development enviornment](https://en.wikipedia.org/wiki/Integrated_development_environment), which is an application that supports writing code.
+There are many tools including a console for writing code in R with command line interfacing, as well as graphical interface tools to for example save a plot as is shown in the image below.

 ![](images/both.png)
-As you can see you can click and save a plot with the graphical interface.

 2) Am I working with protected data that requires special security precautions?

-For example, if you are working with electronic health records, [HIPAA](https://www.hipaajournal.com/hipaa-compliance-checklist/) requires that special measures are taken to ensure that only authorized users have access to the data.
+If you are working with data that might be protected by [HIPAA](https://www.hipaajournal.com/hipaa-compliance-checklist/), such as electronic health records, then special security measures are required to ensure that only authorized users have access to the data.

 ![](images/HIPAA.jpg)
 [[source](https://www.paubox.com/blog/what-is-hipaa/)]